Q: How to translate TDBGrid columns captions?

 siLangDispatcher1.ActiveLanguage := 1;

-Also you may consider reading useful article “Creating Multilanguage Applications Translated by Users“.
+Or you may consider reading this useful article "Creating Multilanguage Applications Translated by Users".

-A: Sometimes under Windows XP with themes enabled the main menu background becomes white after changing languages.
+Sometimes, under the Windows XP with themes enabled the main menu's background becomes white after changing the languages.
 This is known as the XP bug and as workaround could be used as follows:

-- Set Images property to nil before switching language
+1. Set Images property to nil before switching language.

 The following Delphi code demonstrates this: